 Termination: PVH views termination as a remedy of last resort, given the harm to workers that can result.
 We, therefore, first seek to remediate issues through direct engagement with the supplier or factory or, where structural in nature, in conjunction with civil society, industry organizations and/or governmental authorities.
-We generally will terminate a relationship with a supplier or factory only if (i) it fails to remediate issues uncovered by an audit or (ii) we identify what we would consider an egregious violation of our policies or guidelines and remediation is not appropriate or feasible (e.g., child or forced labor).
+We generally will terminate a relationship with a supplier or factory only if (i) it fails to remediate issues uncovered by an audit, or (ii) we identify what we would consider an egregious violation of our policies or guidelines, and remediation is not appropriate or feasible (e.g., child or forced labor).

 To ensure the effectiveness of our efforts to eliminate forced and involuntary labor, we hold ourselves accountable through a robust governance structure, clearly established roles and responsibilities.

-Our Senior Management Team, led by our Chairman and CEO, has established and upholds our vision and has final accountability for the implementation of CR programs, including our management of human rights practices across our value chain.
+Our Senior Management Team, led by our CEO, has established and upholds our vision and has final accountability for the implementation of CR programs, including our management of human rights practices across our value chain.
 The CR Committee of the PVH Board of Directors provides support and guidance to our Senior Management Team and reports to the broader Board of Directors with respect to our CR policies and strategies.
 The CR Committee, which consists of three independent directors, meets four times a year to monitor our CR performance and progress across social and human rights-focused key performance indicators (KPIs) that are established annually to advance the program’s commitments.
 Meetings include updates on current issues, program updates, and discussion and committee approvals of any strategy updates or new partnerships/initiatives.

-All PVH associates are required to undergo compliance and ethics training, which includes the review and certification of our core policies, upon hire and annually thereafter.
+All PVH associates are required to complete compliance and ethics training, which includes the review and certification of our core policies, upon hire and annually thereafter.
 The Company may take disciplinary action against any associate who violates any of our policies, guidelines or otherwise fails to uphold our moral, legal or ethical standards.

 Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and involuntary labor.
 We also have a reporting hotline (available online and by telephone) for associates and workers at factories in our supply chain, so that they may report potential legal, regulatory, or policy violations and other ethical concerns.
 Grievances can be submitted anonymously and confidentially to the extent allowed under applicable law.

-Our CR team and other PVH associates also participate as speakers in other external training programs and seminars on forced and involuntary labor to increase awareness and encourage the adoption of best practices to address these issues.
+Our CR team and other PVH associates also participate as speakers in other external training programs and seminars on forced and involuntary labor, to increase awareness and encourage the adoption of best practices to address these issues.

-This Statement has been approved on behalf of the reporting entities by the CR Committee of the PVH Board of Directors, which is the principal governing body of the higher entity parent company of the reporting entities, and the undersigned is a responsible member of the parent company.
-This Statement was prepared in consultation with the reporting entities, including by making those entities aware of its preparation and providing them with an opportunity to participate therein.
+This Statement has been approved on behalf of Sunshine A by the Corporate Responsibility Committee of the PVH Corp.
+Board of Directors, the principal governing body of the ultimate parent of Sunshine A, and the undersigned is an authorized officer and director of PVH Corp.
+This Statement was prepared in consultation with Sunshine A, including by making Sunshine A aware of its preparation, and providing Sunshine A with an opportunity to participate therein.

-Chairman & Chief Executive Officer
+Director & Chief Executive Officer PVH Corp.